-Four spontaneous grass cover surveys were performed per year (1 per season) during 2011, 2012 and 2013.
-Survey dates were based on the preceding meteorological conditions that determined the germination periods, as well as the development of the spontaneous grass cover.
-A grid was established in each catchment (Fig. 1) with a sampling density between 4 and 6 points/ha.
-In each geo-referenced grid point, a $0.5 \times 0.5$ -m frame was used to delimit the survey area (Fig. 2).
+point, a 0.5×0.5 m frame was used to delimit the survey area (Fig. 2).
 These sampling points were always placed in the lanes between the lines of trees, away from the olive canopy and the areas of drip irrigation and herbicide application.
 Plant samples were taken in order to identify the species present at each grid point.
-In addition, photographs of each point were taken (Reflex Olympus E-420, ED 14-42 mm; height 1.4 m-1.7 m; Fig. 2) to observe the annual and seasonal differences of the grass spontaneous cover.
+In addition, photographs of each point were taken (Reflex Olympus E-420, ED 14-42 mm; height 1.4-1.7 m; Fig. 2) to observe the annual and seasonal differences of the spontaneous grass cover.

-2.3.
-Data Analyses: biodiversity indices, meteorological variables and soil quality indicators
+2.3 Data analyses: biodiversity indices, meteorological variables and soil quality indicators

-2.3.1.
-Biodiversity indices
+2.3.1 Biodiversity indices

-The indices considered to evaluate the biodiversity associated to the grass spontaneous grass cover were richness (R), Sorensen's index (Is), transformed Shannon's (Hmod) and Pielou's indices (Jmod), absolute frequency of occurrence and biological spectrum.
+The indices considered to evaluate the biodiversity associated with the spontaneous grass cover were richness (R), Sorensen's index (I_s), transformed Shannon (H{mod}) and Pielou indices (J{mod}), absolute frequency of occurrence and biological spectrum.
 R was determined for the total number of grasses and forbs found per catchment per season and per point.
-Firstly, in each sample point of the grid (Fig. 1 and

-Fig 2a and 2b), the species present were identified with pictures and vegetal material, and then the total number species in each catchment (on a seasonal and annual scale) were calculated.
+Firstly, in each sample point of the grid (Figs. 1, 2a, b), the species present were identified with pictures and vegetal material and then the total number species in each catchment (on a seasonal and annual scale) were calculated.

-Is indicates the degree of similarity of two samples (study sites) as regards the species composition (Eq.
+$I{\rm s}$ indicates the degree of similarity between two samples (study sites) in regard to the species composition (Eq.
 1).
 It ranges from 0 to 1, where 0 means that the two samples are completely different and 1 completely equal.

-$$Is = \frac{2 \cdot C}{A + B}$$ (Eq.
-1)
+$$I{\rm s} = \frac{2 \cdot C}{A+B},\tag{1}$$

-Where: A is the number of species identified in PG, B the number of species identified in CN, and C is the number of species common to both study sites.
+where A is the number of species identified in PG, B the number of species identified in CN, and C is the number of species common to both study sites.

 Shannon's index, H, (Eq.
-2; Shannon and Weaver, 1949) represents the uncertainty associated to the prediction of species identity of an individual taken from a sample.
+2; Shannon and Weaver, 1949) represents the uncertainty associated with the prediction of species identity of an individual taken from a sample.
 It usually produces values of between 1.5 and 4.5.
 Minimum values are obtained when most of the individuals belong to the same species or to a small group of (less diverse) species, while the highest values are produced in communities where all the species have the same number of individuals.
-If there is only one group of species Shannon's index is equal to 0.
+If there is only one group of species, Shannon's index is equal to 0.